Anchor lets someone you care about document what is happening and automatically alert you when they need support.

 They open Anchor and go to trusted contacts

-During onboarding, or any time afterward, they add contacts who will be alerted automatically when a recording ends.
+During onboarding, or any time afterward, they add contacts who will be alerted when they send a safety alert during recording.
 The number allowed depends on their plan.

-You receive a link and a 6-digit code.
-Opening the link on a phone with Anchor installed takes you directly to the acceptance screen.
+You receive a link (or they show you a QR code).
+Opening the link on a phone with Anchor installed takes you to the acceptance screen.
+There is no separate code.

 You accept the invite in Anchor

 Accepting takes under a minute.
-You confirm that you want to receive safety alerts when they start a recording.
+You confirm that you want to receive safety alerts when they send one during a recording.

 You are a trusted contact